gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-18-per-game-skins-in-the-delta-classic-video-game-emulator-for-ios.md

 ## Maximum joy

-Installation and download instructions are at the bottom of the page, but here's what it looks like:
+Installation and download instructions are at the bottom of the page, but here's the final skin:

 ![PNG](/images/posts/delta-maboshi-deltaskin.png)
 {:class="deltaskin"}